Financial Assistance – Best Face Forward 2.0

 How can I access financial assistance for other needs?
 Sharsheret social workers can help you connect to additional resources and financial support programs.
 Order Sharsheret’s Financial Wellness Tool Kit which will empower you to learn how to successfully navigate the often complicated issues of health insurance, disability rights, financial planning, and estate planning.
 For additional Financial Assistance Resources, especially in the time of COVID-19, click here.

 Where are tattooing (three-dimensional micropigmentation of the nipple and areola) services available?
-Tattooing (three-dimensional micropigmentation of the nipple and areola) is presently available in New York, New Jersey, Pennsylvania, Florida, and California.
+Tattooing (three-dimensional micropigmentation of the nipple and areola) is presently available in New York, New Jersey, Pennsylvania, Florida, Illinois, and California.
 Please speak with a Sharsheret social worker to learn more about tattooing (three-dimensional micropigmentation of the nipple and areola) and whether it is available within your area.

 How many programs can I apply for?
 You can apply for as many services as you need!